loader

 • A normal result does not completely rule out disease.

-• Abnormal or borderline results should be followed up with your GP or another appropriate clinician.
+• Abnormal or borderline results may need follow-up with your GP or another appropriate clinician.

 • This service is not suitable for medical emergencies.
 Call 999 or attend A&E if you are seriously unwell.